Dedham Church of England Primary Information Report

 How will you help me support my child’s learning?

-- The class teacher may suggest ways you can support your child alongside set homework activities.
+- The class teacher may suggest ways you can support your child with home learning activities.

-- The SENCO, Mrs Davies, may meet with you to discuss how to support your child with strategies to use specific to your child’s needs.
+- The SENDCo, Mrs Smith, may meet with you to discuss how to support your child at home and provide advice about opportunities beyond the school.

 - The school website can be used to access resources, policies and links that will provide further support.